Preservation Planning

-Caring for the past while planning for
+Caring for the past while planning for the future

 Today’s landscapes are shaped by many layers of history, a mix of development patterns and historic resources creating special places that are highly valued by a community.
 These historic places often play a key role in defining a community’s character and sense of identity.
 Our work supports the preservation of this rich and layered history as part of broader, future-focused planning efforts.